kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 feature gates for each object type.
 This approach won't scale to generic populators, which will by their nature be too numerous and varied.

+For historical reasons (not intentional), the validation of the `DataSource` field caused unsupported objects to be ignored, rather than rejected, and for the request to yield an empty volume, as if no data source had been requested.
+It's not possible to update this behavior in a backwards-compatible way, which forces us to use a different mechanism for populators.

-This proposal recommends that we relax validation (in core Kubernetes) on the `DataSource` field to allow arbitrary object types to be data sources, and rely on new controllers to perform the validation on those data sources and provide feedback to users.
+This proposal recommends that we replace the `DataSource` field with a new `DataSourceRef` field with expanded semantics.
+The existing `DataSource` field will be deprecated and maintained only for backwards compatibility.
+The new `DataSourceRef` field will allow objects other than existing data sources (PVC and VolumeSnapshots), and crucially will never ignore inputs.

+Because volume populators will be implemented as new out-of-tree controllers, the in-tree validation of data sources will be limited to rejecting definitely-invalid values.
+All potentially-valid data sources will result in successful PVC creation, followed by either the PVC binding to a volume with the desired contents, or events explaining why that hasn't happened yet.

 We will introduce a new CRD to register valid datasource kinds, and individual volume populators will create a CR for each kind of data source that it understands.
+A new `volume-data-source-validator` controller will generate events on PVCs with data sources that don't match any registered volume populator.

 ## Motivation

 ### Goals

+- Don't break any existing behavior, even obviously unintentional behavior that currently works.
 - Enable users to create pre-populated volumes in a manner consistent with current practice
 - Enable developers to innovate with new an interesting data sources
-- Avoid changing existing workflows and breaking existing tools with new behavior
+- Minimize change to existing workflows and breaking existing tools with new behavior
 - Ensure that users continue to get accurate error messages and feedback about volume creation progress, whether using existing methods of volume creation or specifying a data source associated with a volume populator.